litespeedtech/lscache_wp/litespeed-cache/readme.txt

 == Changelog ==

+= 2.2.0.1 - Apr 3 2018 =
+* [HOTFIX] Object parameter will no longer cause warnings to be logged for Purge and Cache classes.
+* [UPDATE] Removed duplicated del_file func from Object Cache class.
+* [BUGFIX] CLI now can get success result.

 = 2.2 - Apr 2 2018 =
 * [NEW FEATURE] <strong>Debug</strong> Disable All Features setting in Debug tab. (@monarobase)